Samoan PM to push Australia on climate during visit to Canberra

-Australia and Samoa are set to sign a new deal on education and health, as Anthony Albanese welcomes Fiamē Naomi Mata’afa to Canberra.
+Australia and Samoa are set to sign a new deal on education and health, as Prime Minister Anthony Albanese welcomes the Samoan PM Fiamē Naomi Mata’afa to Canberra.

-The Samoan leader also floated the idea of a European-style free movement across Australia, New Zealand and Pacific island nations.

-“That whole concept there of the European common market, we’ve been talking about that in the Pacific for a long time,” she told a Lowy Institute event ahead of her talks with the prime minister.
+“That whole concept there of the European common market, we’ve been talking about that in the Pacific for a long time,” she told a Lowy Institute event ahead of her talks with Mr Albanese on Wednesday.

 “I think we need to explore that.”

-Mr Albanese said the government’s record on climate action had helped bolster relationships in the region.
+Mr Albanese said his government’s record on climate action had helped bolster relationships in the region.

 “The entry fee for good relations in the Pacific is action on climate change,” he told parliament.